Skip to main content

 What about the brakes?

 Brakes can be rim-style or disk.
 Disk brakes come in mechanical and hydraulic.
-Rim or V-brakes work by squeezing the rim of the wheel and have been used for years.
-Disk brakes are newer, but have been perfected to the point where they are better than rim brakes.
+Rim or V-brakes work by squeezing the wheel's rim and have been used for years.
+Disk brakes are newer but have been perfected to the point where they are better than rim brakes.
 Disk brakes work by squeezing a small disk attached to the wheel.
 Mechanical disk brakes work using a wire that is pulled at the brake handle to apply pressure to the disk.
 Hydraulic brakes are similar, except they use a fluid, usually brake fluid or mineral oil, to transfer the pressure to the disk.
 Disk brakes stop better than rim type and work better when wet.
 Hydraulic brakes are more reliable and stop better with greater feel and road feedback.
 Disk brakes are preferred on an electric bike because of the increased weight of the bike, applying better stopping power.
 Nearly all of the newer electric bikes come with disk brakes because they have become almost as inexpensive to install as rim brakes.
-Mechanical disk brakes are less expensive and work well, but do require more maintenance and attention.
-Many bikes will cut off the motor when the brake is actuated.
+Mechanical disk brakes are less expensive and work well, but they require more maintenance and attention.
+Many bikes will cut off the motor when the brake is activated.

 How does the bike "know" how much power to apply?